Network Monitor

 Change Detection Signals

-The engine runs four independent detection passes when comparing two consecutive snapshots:
+The engine runs five independent detection passes when comparing two consecutive snapshots:

 Signal 1 — Device (MAC) Drift